 Does Heritage Still Matter?

-- Volvo brought back the classic road trip vibe to refresh its brand.
+•Volvo brought back the classic road trip vibe in its recent brand refresh.

 The Jaguar Rebrand: Success or Misstep?